 Go!
 Fit and Free Dog Food gets the Advisor’s top rating of 5 stars.

 The Go!
-Fit and Free product line includes three dry dog foodseach claimed to meet AAFCO nutrient profiles for all life stages.
+Fit and Free product line includes three dry dog foods, two claimed to meet AAFCO nutrient profiles for adult maintenance and one for growth (puppies).

 The following is a list of recipes available at the time of this review.

 - Go!
 Fit and Free Puppy Recipe